acortell3/archaeoriddle/README.md

     - 💾 wardeath.RDS: `RDS` file with a vector storing the total deaths per time step in the example simulation
     - 💾 exn_dates.RDS: `RDS` file with dates generated in the exact simulations.
     - 💾 exp1_all.RDS to [exp8_all.RDS](./doc/bookdown/data_tmp/exp8_all.RDS)  : `RDS` file with results of 8 different runs in your new world
-    - 💾 exp1_sitesRast.RDS to exp8_sitesRast.RDS : `RDS` file sites position  of 8 different run in your new world
+    - 💾 exp1_sitesRast.RDS to exp8_sitesRast.RDS : `RDS` file sites position  of 8 different runs in your new world
-- :file_folder: data_toshare : folder with data that will be shared with participant
+- :file_folder: data_toshare : folder with data that will be shared with participants
-    - 🌐 costline.shp: shapefile defining the coastline of the world
+    - 🌐 coastline.shp: shapefile defining the coastline of the world
     - 🗺️ dem_raster.tiff: DEM raster with elevation of your new world
     - 🗺️ resources.tiff: raster with the ecological fitness of the environment
     - 📄 square_1.csv to square_5.csv: randomly selected squares shared publicly